Author: Oscar Cronquist Article last updated on May 04, 2022

 and returns "Green delicious".

-7. LEFT until dash
+7. Extract characters until a dash

 The following formula extracts characters until a dash character.